 When you first started running, it probably felt like the excess pounds just melted away.
 After a few weeks (or months), however, your results suddenly stop coming.
 This is because it doesn’t take much for your body to adapt to a new activity, but over time, your body learns how to be more efficient.
 “The body’s a really smart machine,” Holland says.
 Unfortunately for you, this means your usual jog around the neighborhood isn’t going to cut it anymore.

-THE FIX: If you’re still running the same route at the same pace, you need to start changing things up if you want to continue seeing progress.
+If you’re still running the same route at the same pace, you need to start changing things up if you want to continue seeing progress.
 This could mean kicking up your speed a notch, extending your run another half-mile or mile or choosing a route with more hills.
 If you have a favorite 3-mile loop, Holland recommends simply reversing your direction.
 “If you were going clockwise and your loop now goes counterclockwise, suddenly it’s a totally different run,” he says.

 Another important thing to remember is once you lose weight, your BMR drops as well, which means you won’t need as many calories as you did when you were heavier.
 In addition to switching up your usual running routine, be sure to recalculate your BMR every time your weight loss plateaus.